yanndebray/pi/README.md

 *Archimedes method*

-This turns out to be the approach that Archimedes took[\[AD1\]](about:blank<#_msocom_1%3E) , by generalizing beyond a square to a polygon.
+This turns out to be the approach that Archimedes took, by generalizing beyond a square to a polygon.
 You can view a circle as a polygon with an infinite number of sides:

 1. Start with a known polygon (e.g., a hexagon) whose perimeter can be easily computed.
 2. Repeatedly **double the number of sides** to create larger inscribed and smaller circumscribed polygons.